the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

     type: doi
     value: 10.5281/zenodo.123457
 keywords:
-  - "awesome software"
+  - "amazing software"
   - research
 license: Apache-2.0
-message: "If you use this software, please cite it using these metadata."
+message: "If you use this software, please cite it using the metadata from this file."
 repository-code: "https://github.com/citation-file-format/my-research-software"
 title: "My Research Software"
 version: 0.11.2
 ```

-The complete list of fields is described in the [CFF specification](https://citation-file-format.github.io/specification/), but keep reading to find out which tools can help you create and use the `CITATION.cff` file.
+The complete list of fields is given in the [CFF specification](https://citation-file-format.github.io/specification/).
+In the next section you can find out which tools can help you create and use the `CITATION.cff` file.

 ### Steps to Make Your Software Citable

 To make your software citable you need to follow the three steps below.

-#### 1. Creating a `CITATION.cff` File
+#### Step 1.
+Creating a `CITATION.cff` file

 There are two ways of creating a `CITATION.cff` file.

 1. Editing the file manually in your favorite code editor.
 The disadvantages of this method are installing the required tools on your system and doing the validation yourself.
 The error messages of the validation can be relatively long and difficult to understand.

 2. Using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
 The `cffinit` has a few advantages over manual editing such as

     - no need for installing extra tools;
     - no need for automatic validation;
     - guidance for each fields;
     - visual feedback to indicate issues.

-We prefer the second method, which we will describe with more details now.
+We suggest the second method, which we will describe with more details now.

 Go to [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/), click on the "Create" button at the bottom.